nealight/yasee/readme.md

 Notes
 ---
+7/29/2019 Note:
+The presentation is updated in the demo directory.

 7/23/2019 Note:
 Everything is finished!
 Documentations are written to provide insight into the structure and functionality of the project.
 A presentation will be delivered on 7/29 in the UCI writing center.